gdivanov/NYC-Housing/README.md

 # NYC-Housing Predictions
 Visualizing and modeling the correlation between features in New York Department of Finance data set.

-We want to test a few models in our analysis - namely Random Forest, Linear/Lasso/Ridge regression types.
+We want to test a few models in our analysis - namely Random Forest Decision Tree, Lasso, and Ridge regression.
 Note that I include an explanation for Random Forest importance biases in the Scikit-Learn library provided by http://explained.ai/rf-importance/index.html and its packages.

 ## I) Module Importing